Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Unitary Chern--Simons theories and Yang--Mills--Chern--Simons theories

 We will now apply the ideas of section \ref{nosoliton} above to the Yang--Mills--Chern--Simons theories of $5$-dimensional (holographic) QCD.
 Solitons are a central part in many of these theories.
-They represent a particular class of particles called baryons on which relies the treatment of nuclear matter (see e.g. \cite{KMS12}, \cite{KMS15}, \cite{RSZ10} and \cite{KoS20} for a more recent example).
+They represent a particular class of particles called baryons on which relies the treatment of nuclear matter, see e.g. \cite{KMS12,KMS15,KoS20,RSZ10}.

-Probably the most important among the YMCS theories of holographic QCD is the Sakai--Sugimoto model (see \cite{SaSu1} and \cite{SaSu2}, see also \cite{SuHo20} for a concise and recent exposition).
-Its solitons have been extensively studied (see e.g. \cite{BaBo17}, \cite{BoSu14}, \cite{HSS07}, \cite{HSSY07}, \cite{HRY07}).
-Note, however, that the study of the solitons in the the Sakai--Sugimoto model is based on approximations or numerical methods which require the implicit assumption that the solitons exist, while our observations regard the question if such solitons can exist in a mathematically consistent way.
+Probably the most important among the YMCS theories of holographic QCD is the Sakai--Sugimoto model, see \cite{SaSu1,SaSu2}.
+Its solitons have been extensively studied, see e.g. \cite{BaBo17,BoSu14,HSS07,HSSY07,HRY07}.

-Constructions of such Yang--Mills--Chern--Simons theories start usually with an $\R^5$ with coordinates $x_0, x_1, x_2, x_3, z$, where the $x_i$ are the coordinates of Minkowski spacetime, $x_0$ being time, and $z$ is the so called holographic coordinate, and equipped with a not necessarily flat Pseudo-Riemannian metric $\mu$ of signature $(-, +, +, +, +)$ (or $(+, -, -, -, -)$), see e.g. \cite{BaBo17} and \cite{BoSu14}.
+Constructions of such Yang--Mills--Chern--Simons theories start usually with an $\R^5$ with coordinates $x_0, x_1, x_2, x_3, z$, where the $x_i$ are the coordinates of Minkowski spacetime, $x_0$ being time, and $z$ is the so called holographic coordinate, and equipped with a not necessarily flat Pseudo-Riemannian metric $\mu$ of signature $(-, +, +, +, +)$ (or $(+, -, -, -, -)$), see e.g. \cite{BaBo17,BoSu14}.

 This $\R^5$ (or some subset of it, defined by so called infrared and ultraviolet cut offs somewhere on the holographic axis) is then the Pseudo-Riemannian base manifold $\bX$ of a principal bundle $\bP$ on which the Yang--Mills--Chern--Simons theories will be set up.
 One considers mainly theories with group $U(n)$, but also $SU(n+1)$ (see e.g. \cite{Hill06a}), $n \geq 2$.